dfritschy/cjw-summercamp-slides/scripts/md/slides.md

 - It's easier for a Smyfony Crack to learn eZ than other way round
 - Symfony community is hungry for a CMS, so watch out for new competition
 - But @Symfony cracks: It's not easy: an eZ Publish and CMS expert will reduce your risk
-- and will make your content architecture better and more maintainable
+- And will make your content architecture better and more maintainable
 ---

 title: Think in MVC